 You can manage Dashboard Filters in bulk by using Filter Link in the Dashboard Editor's ribbon.
 Filter Link allows you to link Filters across different Forms.
 For example, when you change the Brand Filter in the Dashboard below, you may want all the Brand Filters on the page to update.
 In this article, we will show you how to link Filters.

 In the image above, notice that when we change the Brand Filter to Adair, the second Brand Filter at the bottom of the page remained on Harper.
 For this example, let's say that we want all the Brand Filters to change, when any single one is updated.

 1. In your target Dashboard, click Filter Link.

-Now use the filter drop-down in the top-left corner to select the filter to configure.
-Each column of the filter grid shows the page where the filter is currently configured and the forms to which it is linked.
+2. Click the Filter drop-down to select the Filter to configure.
+Each column of the grid shows the page where the Filter is currently configured and its linked Forms.
 The greyed-out boxes represent where that filter would link to itself.

-The first drop-down contains properties you can link to another filter.
-The default property is Caption, however you can also use MemberLabel and other dimension attributes if they are available.
+The first drop-down contains properties you can link to another Filter.
+The default property is Caption; however, you can also use MemberLabel and other dimension Attributes if they are available.

 The second drop-down shows the list of Filters (i.e., <form>.<filter> format) you can link with the target Filter.
 Multiple Filters from different Dimensions can be linked together using Advanced Links .